Table of contents

 consent-mode-v2-server-side-tracking

-In this blog, we use Cookiebot (Cookie Consent Management System) as an example.
+afIn this blog, we use Cookiebot (Cookie Consent Management System) as an example.

 What types of cookies are there?

-2. Preferences: These cookies allow a website to remember choices users make (such as language preferences or custom settings) and provide enhanced and personalized features.
+2. Preferences: These cookies enable a website to remember choices users make (such as language preferences or custom settings) and provide enhanced and personalized features.
 They can also be used, for example, to play videos or display social media buttons.

 3. Analytical cookies: These cookies collect information about how users use a website, such as which pages are most visited or any error messages they receive.
 This data is used to improve the performance and functionality of the website.

-4. Marketing cookies: These cookies are used to display advertisements relevant to the user.
-They may collect information about a user’s browsing history and share this information with third parties, such as advertisers.
+4. Marketing cookies: These cookies are used to display advertisements that are relevant to the user.
+They may collect information about a user's browsing history and share this information with third parties, such as advertisers.

 Thus, the use of cookies may be necessary for the functioning of the website, but it may also serve the purpose of learning more about users or using them for its own marketing campaigns.